ismam9/java-core-web-automation-bdd-allure/README.md

 > [!TIP]
 > We can edit the configuration run on Intellij and save this run configurations.
 You can do this Run > Edit Configurations

+# To Do
+- [ ] Cucumber task.
+Rerun of failed tests
+- [ ] Allure Task.
+Categories and Screenshots